tokenika/eosfactory/docs/source/cases/eosio_token_contract.md

 """
 </pre></normal>
 <pre><normal>
-To see the records of the accounts, use the ``table`` method of the contract
+To see the records of the accounts, use the 'table' method of the contract
 account:
 </pre></normal>
 <pre><normal>